bekiTil/JobHouseApp/README.md

 We can create, read, update and delete a form and a job vacancy post

 ## *Business feature 2*
-Employee can save a job post with short memo for later read and can edit the memo also they can delete the saved post if it is no longer relevant.
+Employees can save a job post with short memo for later read and can edit the memo also they can delete the saved post if it is no longer relevant.